SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

 ```

+> [!NOTE]
- **Note**  While you are debugging the SharePoint Add-in, the Office Developer Tools for Visual Studio re-register it with Azure ACS each time you press F5 in Visual Studio.
+> While you are debugging the SharePoint Add-in, the Office Developer Tools for Visual Studio re-register it with Azure ACS each time you press F5 in Visual Studio.
 When you stage the SharePoint Add-in, you have to give it a long-term registration.
 See the section  [Modify the add-in and stage it to Azure and Office 365](#Stage).